Crime in South Africa: Implementation of technology

 Implementation of drone technology in urban centers and informal settlements is seen as an effective and cost-saving crime-fighting tool.
-The City of Cape Town was first to invest in it, but licensing applications submitted to the South African Civil Aviation Authority (SACAA) may take up to two years to be processed.
+The City of Cape Town was first to invest in it, but licensing applications submitted to SACAA may take up to two years to be processed.
 From 2016 to 2019 Cape Town invested millions in ShotSpotter, a technology which allowed authorities to pinpoint the source of gunfire.
 Its implementation did not result in a reduction in murders, and its use was discontinued.

 Violent crime

 South Africa has exceptionally high rates of murder, gender-based violence, robbery and violent conflict.
 A survey for the period 1990–2000 compiled by the United Nations Office on Drugs and Crime ranked South Africa second for assault and murder (by all means) per capita and first for rapes per capita in a data set of 60 countries.
 Total crime per capita was 10th out of the 60 countries in the dataset.
 The United Nations Interregional Crime and Justice Research Institute have conducted research on the victims of crime which shows the picture of South African crime as more typical of a developing country.

-According to SAPS and SSA statistics, the rate of increase in violent crimes committed in South Africa (2016-2020) was slowing down, but up to 2019/20, the incidence of this crime category was usually growing year on year.
+According to SAPS and SSA statistics, the rate of increase in violent crimes committed in South Africa (2016–2020) was slowing down, but up to 2019/20, the incidence of this crime category was usually growing year on year.
 In April 2022, Numbeo found that 5 of the top 20 most dangerous cities in the world were in South Africa.
+In 2023 the IEP's Global Peace Index ranked South Africa 130th out of 163 nations (32nd out of 44 in sub-Saharan Africa) in terms of peacefulness, and the cost of violence was estimated at R3.30 trillion ($176.49 billion) in 2022, or 15% of the country's GDP.